xxoolm/LuaNode/README.md

 export PATH=/opt/esp-open-sdk/xtensa-lx106-elf/bin:$PATH
 ```

+Now that you can place your source in the share folder, build it with your virtual machine.

 --------------------------------------

 If you prefer IDE, such as `Eclipse`, you can also build the firmware with Eclipse.
 To setup Eclipse, follow the steps list below: